• Home

 Pilot collaborations are not informal trials or advisory conversations.

-They are structured architectural engagements within live institutional environments.
+They are structured architectural engagements within live organisational environments.

 Each pilot operates under the following principles: